oschwartz10612/Edu-Pi-Car/README.md

 ```bash
 pip install flask-socketio
 ```
-**Before we can install, you need to connect your webcam or pi camera.**
+**Before we can install Motion, you need to connect your webcam or pi camera.**

 Install Motion
 ```bash